eclipse-thingweb/playground/README.md

 Please have a look at the `playground-cli` package for batch testing of Thing Descriptions.

 ## Script based Assertion Tester
-Please have a look at the `playground-cli` package for script based assertion testing, or at the `playground-assertions` package, if you're planning to integrate the assertion testing as a dependency in own NPM modules.
+Please have a look at the `playground-cli` package for script based assertion testing, or at the `playground-assertions` package, if you're planning to integrate the assertion testing as a dependency in your own NPM modules.

 ## Script based Thing Description Validation
-Please have look at the `playground-cli` package for script based td validation, or at the `playground-core` package, if you're planning to integrate the td validation as a dependency in own NPM modules.
+Please have look at the `playground-cli` package for script based TD validation, or at the `playground-core` package, if you're planning to integrate the td validation as a dependency in your own NPM modules.